rebsonoliveira/sql-server/samples/databases/wide-world-importers/README.md

 This sample contains databases as well as a number of sample scripts and workload drivers.

 The sample databases are created through SQL Server Data Tools projects in Visual Studio.
 Each database has its own project; the solution [wwi-sample.sln](wwi-sample.sln) in the root folder of the sample has references to all the projects.
+To load all project in the solution, SQL Server Integration Services and SQL Server Analysis Services need to be installed on the machine.

 The sample scripts are available as Transact-SQL.
 The workload drivers are sample applications created in Visual Studio.